caseproof/members/readme.txt

 == Changelog ==

 The change log is located in the `changelog.md` file in the plugin folder.
+You may also [view the change log](https://github.com/caseproof/members/blob/master/changelog.md) online.